balena-io/etcher/docs/PUBLISHING.md

 Release Types
 -------------

 Etcher supports **production** and **snapshot** release types.
-Each is published to a different S3 bucket, and production release types are code signed, while snapshot release types aren't and include a short git commit-hash as a build number.
-For example, `1.0.0-beta.19` is a production release type, while `1.0.0-beta.19+531ab82` is a snapshot release type.

-In terms of comparison: `1.0.0-beta.19` (production) < `1.0.0-beta.19+531ab82`
-(snapshot) < `1.0.0-rc.1` (production) < `1.0.0-rc.1+7fde24a` (snapshot) <
+Both are published to GitHub Releases or Bintray (depending on the target), and production release types are code signed.

-`1.0.0` (production) < `1.0.0+2201e5f` (snapshot).
-Keep in mind that if you're running a production release type, you'll only be prompted to update to production release types, and if you're running a snapshot release type, you'll only be prompted to update to other snapshot release types.
+Keep in mind that if you're running an production release type, you'll only be prompted to update to production release types, and if you're running a snapshot release type, you'll only be prompted to update to other snapshot release types.

 The build system creates (and publishes) snapshot release types by default, but you can build a specific release type by setting the `RELEASE_TYPE` make variable.
 For example:

 ```sh
 make <target> RELEASE_TYPE=snapshot